JNSStudios/ToonTuber-Player/README.md

 - *result*:            The name of the Expression Set or Canned Animation that will be played after this Canned Animation is finished. **THIS IS REQUIRED.** If you do not list a result, the Canned Animation will get stuck in an infinite loop.

+- *sound*:            A path to a sound file that will play once the animation is triggered.
+Can be null if you don't want one.

 - *animation*:        The Animation object that will be played when this Canned Animation is triggered.

 (Below are two examples of Canned animations, one of the character appearing and waving, and another of the character leaving)